Empty-Whisper/WhispEngine/README.md

 * Own File System
 * Octree
 * Window Assets
-* 17. a.
-There is an “Asset” window that shows all user assets
+* Resource Panel shows all Assets in the project
-* 17. d.
-Upon start, all resources not managed inside Assets are generated in Library
+* Library/ is generated identically if it does not exist
-* An external window to Save & Load Scenes
+* An external window of Windows API to Save & Load Scenes

 ## Innovations Assignment 1
 * Docking